tiltonneena/MinWage-CrimeProject/README.md

       <img width="360" height="218" src="Images/pyviz_map.jpg"/>
     </p>
     <p align="center">
-      <em>Majority of states with higher incarceration rates were<br>concentrated in the South and the South-West.</em>
+      <em>The majority of states with higher incarceration rates were<br>concentrated in the South and the South-West.</em>
     </p>

 4. To test the existence of linear relationships between variables, two hypotheses were formulated, and linear regression analysis was performed to test both hypotheses.
 The linear regression tests were run by using a Scikit-learn library function.